-- 1. Set up your page using MLA format and title it "Lessons from " (fill in the blank with your chosen book's title in italics). - 2.
+- 1. Set up your page using MLA format and title it "Character in Quotes Journal for " (fill in the blank with your chosen character's name). - 2.
 Under the title create a two-column table. - 3.
 In the left column type the quotes and their in-text citations (the author's last name and the page number on which the quote is found). - 4.
 In the right column type out your analysis of the quote; you should NOT just sum the quote up.
-Instead, explain a) what is going on briefly (1-2 sentences), b) what lesson/life message it shows (1 sentence) and c) how it shows/supports that lesson (1-2 sentences), for a total of 3-5 sentences of your personal analysis per quote. - 5.
+Instead, explain a) what is going on briefly (1-2 sentences), b) what it shows about the character (1-2 sentences) and c) why that is important to the story/character (1 sentence), for a total of 3-5 sentences of your personal analysis per quote. - 5.
 Complete a Works Cited page with the corrected Works Cited information from the edition of the book you used.